cyue0016/polite_minor_thesis/README.md

 Now with the politeness score generated from LSTM-CNN model, we may use the ipynb file to conduct the analysis together with convo package

-For details, please refer to the ipynb file,
+For details, please refer to the ipynb file

 # 3 Citations